ericrasmussen/chromaticleaves/posts/nix-in-2-days.markdown

 There are a lot of Nix features that have improved my development workflow, and it's very hard to pick just one to cover here.
-But time and time again, one of the most useful for me has been `myEnvFun`, which also shows how we can go beyond common definitions of "package" to solve common development problems.
+But time and time again, one of the most useful for me has been `myEnvFun`, which also shows how we can go beyond typical definitions of "package" to solve common development problems.

-Note: the "Fun" in `myEnvFun` is for functional.
-The Nix and NixOS projects make no claims or guarantees of enjoyment derived from using it.
+> Note: the "Fun" in `myEnvFun` is for functional.
+The Nix and NixOS communities
+> make no claims or guarantees of enjoyment derived from using it.

 One of the (many) complications in software development is identifying and isolating all of the tools you need to work on a particular project.
-This isn't always the case: I usually want tmux and my favorite editor available regardless of what project I'm working on.
+This isn't always the case: I usually want `tmux` and my favorite editor available regardless of what project I'm working on.
 But other times you might have projects that require conflicting versions of software, like two or more haskell projects using two or more versions of the compiler `ghc`.

 What we'd like to do is define and codify these different environments as package sets containing all the tools we need, preferably giving us some quick